The Latest Happenings in my World

 This window is not only beautifully designed but exceptionally well painted.
 Its certainly a very traditional window for Martin van der Toorn, who sometimes works quite loosely, but its a fine piece of work and a fitting tribute to a horrific event.

-Later I showed Bronwyn around Hibernian House, as she is also quite interested in public art and 'street art', of which there are some excellent examples on the roof of my building.
+Later I showed Bronwyn around Hibernian House, where my studio is located, as she is also quite interested in public art and 'street art', of which there are some excellent examples on the roof of my building.
 All in all a great day

 The Centaur Window